manuelleduc/sle18_artifact/README.md

 #### Use Cases

-This section describes the implementation of the languages presented in section 5 of the paper.
+This section describes the implementation of the languages presented in Section 5 of the paper.

-##### Iot Lua Language
+##### IoT Lua Language

-The IoT Language is build by composing the IoT Language concern with and Activity Diagram, IDL and Lua language concerns.
+The IoT Language is build by composing the IoT Language concern with an Activity Diagram, IDL and Lua language concerns.

 `./iot/iot.lua.model/model/iot_lua.ecore` composes the language concerns abstract syntaxes to form the IoT Lua abstract syntax.